To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Headphones can feature two types of noise cancellation: active and passive.
 Passive noise cancellation simply means physically blocking out external noises.
 It’s often referred to as “sound isolation”, and the style of headphones you choose will have a significant impact on how effective it is.

+Active noise cancellation is a much smarter process using clever technology to reduce ambient noise so nothing disturbs your listening.
 The only downside of the technology is that it’s rather expensive, though we’re seeing more affordable options emerging.
 If you can’t stretch your budget to a pair of ANC headphones, you may want to take a look at our roundups of the best Bluetooth headphones and best cheap headphones for some less dear alternatives.

 What style of noise-cancelling headphones should I buy?